sdpython/demo/2022/onx/tutorial/tutorial_onnxruntime/inference.rst

     so.optimized_model_filepath = "to_save_the_optimized_onnx_file.onnx"

 The bigger the graph is, the more efficient optimizations are.
-One example shows how to enable or disable optimizations on a simple
-graph: :ref:`benchmark-ort-onnx-graph-opt`.

 Class :epkg:`InferenceSession` as any other class from :epkg:`onnxruntime` cannot be pickled.
 Everything can